 There are a variety of benefits to owning thermal curtains.
 With their multiple layers of fabric, these curtains provide an extra layer of insulation for your windows, saving you money on your utility bills.

 The same triple-layer design that keeps cold air out and warm air in, or vice versa in the summertime, also does an excellent job of dampening outdoor noise, creating a more peaceful environment inside your home.

 Thermal curtains also do a great job of filtering out light.
-Darker color curtains will actually block all sunlight, allowing you to sleep in on those sunny weekend Sunday mornings.
+Darker-color curtains will actually block all sunlight, allowing you to sleep in on those sunny Sunday mornings.
 This dense material also provides maximum privacy for bedrooms.

 - Thermal curtains insulate your windows, allowing you to save energy.

 - They do an excellent job of blocking sunlight.